Algebraic-Programming/ALP/docs/Development.md

    implementation starts (i.e., two empty lines after any comments, macro guards, and includes before the first line of code).

-Rules are enforced by their exceptions; for example, rule #3 could be viewed as a specific exception to rule #8.
-Less obvious exceptions include:
+As the saying goes, exceptions prove the rules.
+For example, rule #3 could be viewed as a specific exception to rule #8.
+Exceptions that are not self-contained in the above set include:

 1. one long program line under rule #7 may be arbitrarily spread over two lines even if it runs counter rule #3-- but not if it would spread over more than